Dance War: Bruno vs. Carrie Ann: Week 2

 In the second show, all the men sang "Hold On!
 I'm a Comin'" by Sam and Dave.
 Then the men were divided into two groups.
 The first group performed "Hard To Handle" by the Black Crowes and the second group performed "Larger Than Life" by the Backstreet Boys.
 After seeing all the men perform again, Carrie Ann Inaba and Bruno Tonioli chose who was going to be in their respective dance groups.
 With Carrie Ann starting first they each choose two men, these went as follows:

 Then it was the turn of the women.
 All of the women sang "Bad Girls" by Donna Summer.
 The women then were divided into two groups, the first group performed "The Beat Goes On" by Sonny and Cher.
 The second group performed "Lady Marmalade" in the voice of Christina Aguilera, Mýa, Pink, and Lil' Kim.
 Bruno got the chance to pick first with each of them picking two women:

 After choosing their men and women, the remaining six dancers had to sing again for the chance to be in either Carrie Ann's or Bruno's dancing group.
 The men sang "The End Of The Road" by Boyz II Men and the women sang "Survivor" by Destiny's Child.
 Bruno was the first to choose, and he chose Phillip and Charity to be in his group.
-While Carrie Ann was second to choose, and she chose to have Marqis (Qis) and Alyssa in her dance group.
+While Carrie Ann was second to choose, and she chose to have Marqis (Qis) and Allysa in her dance group.
 This meant that Maxx and Corina were out of the competition.
 The final two groups were as follows (in alphabetical order):